 As the name suggests, this rangefinder ranges up to 1600 yards.
 However, this is overly possible especially with highly reflective targets.

-For long hunting escapades, this rangefinder model is powered by the 3V CR2 batteries.
-Many people often have a love-hate relationship with this battery type as despite being longer lasting, they are rare to find and also expensive.
+For long hunting escapades, this rangefinder model is powered by 3V CR2 batteries.
+Many people often have a love-hate relationship with this battery type as despite being longer-lasting, they are rare to find and also expensive.